 My #1 priority, by a long shot, is my company, HubSpot.
 I am emotionally, financially and morally committed to HubSpot.
 I want HubSpot to be successful.
 By my definition, success is making those who believed in you look brilliant.
 So, I work very hard to make HubSpot customers, employees and investors look brilliant.
 If you have your own startup, I think you can likely appreciate what an all-consuming activity it is.
 There is precious little time for anything else.

 And, as it turns out, I have a bit of a personal life too (though some might argue that point).
-So, when I'm not “working” (I use the term loosely), I like to spend it with my wife Kirsten, and my new baby boy, Sohan.
+So, when I'm not “working” (I use the term loosely), I like to spend it with my wife Kirsten, and my son, Sohan.

 Abandon all hope all ye who enter my inbox. -Dharmesh